Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Mean-Value Calculus

 \section{Mean-Value Calculus}

 This section briefly discusses the \emph{Mean-Value Calculus} (MVC) \cite{ZH04,PandyaR98}; an extension of DC that allows reasoning about the average length of time for which a property holds within an interval.
-In our setting this means an evaluation of predicates in another quantale, which yields a different quantitative convolution algebra.
+In our setting, this means that predicates are evaluated in another quantale, which yields a different quantitative convolution algebra.

 Now, in addition to the constructs of DC, the \emph{mean value} of an integrable stream predicate $b \in \Int$ over an interval $x$ is defined as follows.
 For the purpose of this section, we assume the intervals under consideration are finite, however, it is straightforward to extend the definitions below to the infinite case.